 If you have had a cesarean birth, the following information will answer some of the questions you may have after this type of birthing experience.

 What happens right after my surgery?

 You will be in the Recovery Room for about 2 to 3 hours.
 You will have an intravenous (IV) in your arm for fluids and a small tube in your bladder to remove urine; both will be removed in 12 to 24 hours after surgery if there are no problems.
 Sometimes the drugs from the surgery may make you itchy or sick to your stomach .
 Your nurse can give you other drugs to help with these problems.

 While in the Recovery Room the nurse will check you often, provide pain drugs and check to see how well you are moving your legs.
 You will be asked to:

 - Hold your baby skin-to-skin as soon as possible

-- Breastfeed if you and your baby are well
+- Breast/Chest Feed if you and your baby are well

 - Take deep breaths and cough

-- Move your legs; some women need special stockings to prevent complications, we will supply these
+- Move your legs; some people need special stockings to prevent complications, we will supply these

 - Drink and or eat small amounts when you are ready